okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 You have a few template options:

 1. Tags
-2. Permissions
+2. Permissions (IAM role)
-3. Notifications Options
+3. Notifications Options (SNS topic)
-4. Timeouts
+4. Timeouts (minutes before calling failure)
 5. Rollback on Failure
 6. Stack Policy

 These (if you manually do it) all show up on the "create stack" part of CloudFormation.